 In recent years, heroin use has increased.
 The increase has occurred among men and women alike and with people of nearly any demographic group.
 Over 490,000 people in the United States report using heroin at least once during the past year in the most recent research on the subject.

-Approximately 15,000 people died from heroin overdoses in the most recent year a full set of data is available.
 The rate of heroin fatal overdoses increased 500% between 2010 and 2017.
 Despite concerted efforts to combat the use of heroin and other opioids, medical experts have concluded that the use of opioids, including heroin, is at epidemic proportions.

 How Do People Take Heroin?

 Heroin users ingest the drug in a number of different ways:

 Some heroin users mix heroin with other mind-altering substances.
 For example, when a person mixes heroin with crack or rock cocaine, the practice is known as “speed-balling.”

 A brief review of the history of heroin in the United States provides perspective about how and why people developed addictions to this drug.
 Initially developed in 1874 by a British chemist, heroin was first made commercially available by the Bayer Company.

 Heroin is derived from poppy plants and is chemically similar to morphine.
 When Bayer introduced heroin to consumers in the United States in the late 1800s, the company marketing the drug as being a safe, nonaddictive alternative to morphine.
 In the later 19th and early 20th century, morphine addiction was a prevalent problem in the United States and elsewhere around the globe.

 By 1924, the U.S. federal government made all use of heroin illegal.
 The government took this move because an alarming number of people in the country were addicted to the substance.